revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-100. If the hardware quality of few machines in a Hadoop Cluster is exceptionally low.
-How will it affect the performance of the job and the overall performance of the cluster?
+100. If the hardware quality of few machines in a Hadoop Cluster is exceptionally low.How will it affect the performance of the job and the overall performance of the cluster?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Install Hadoop cluster in a  production mode which help us to setup the cluster easily.
-It is extremely important for a Hadoop admin to tune the Hadoop cluster setup to gain maximum performance.
+Install Hadoop cluster in a  production mode which help us to setup the cluster easily.It is extremely important for a Hadoop admin to tune the Hadoop cluster setup to gain maximum performance.

 </details>
 </blockquote>

 ---

-101. Explain the difference between blacklist node and dead node.
+101.Explain the difference between blacklist node and dead node.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)